Why I Love This Recipe

 -put 4-6 tblspns chili powder, 1/2 tsp cinnamon, 1 tblsp chopped garlic and 1 tsp salt in a small bowl.

--line a jelly roll pan with tin foil, spread the chicken thighs out in one layer and paint with marinade on both sides.
+-line a jelly roll pan with tin foil, spread the chicken thighs out in one layer and paint with marinade.
 Better if done overnight, but same day is just fine.

 - broil 5-6 minutes on each side, then slice into strips or roughly chop